virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     disassemblerAGC.py --find=Comanche055.patterns <Comanche072-B2.binsource

+The search is entirely brute force, and does take some time to complete ... though with that said, it's not too bad.
+On my computer, for example, doing a full match of Comanche 55 patterns vs a Manche45R2 rope takes 77 seconds.
+(In case you're interested, that's a total of 1222 basic program labels and 629 interpretive program labels, of which all but 9 of each are found by the matching process.)

-The search is entirely brute force, and does take some time to complete.
-By default, it searches banks 00, 01, ..., 43 for the patterns whose first instruction is basic, and then searches banks 00, 01, ..., 43 again for the patterns whose first instruction is interpretive.
+By default, disassemblerAGC.py searches banks 00, 01, ..., 43 for the patterns whose first instruction is basic, and then searches banks 00, 01, ..., 43 again for the patterns whose first instruction is interpretive.

 Within each bank, it simplemindedly disassembles a range starting at address 2000 in the bank, and sees if there are matches to any of the patterns.
 Then it *restarts* the disassembly at address 2001, 2002, and so on, in succession.